cargosoft-gmbh/cargosoft-api-docs/resources/api_info_description.md

 The result set of a lookup include zero up to n functional objects depending on the search criteria.
 Each functional object contains an ID.
 The ID can be used to retrieve additional information by passing the id as path parameter of the retrieve endpoint.

-Example to look up a shipment and retrieve after that all shipment events:
+**Example**: Lookup a shipment and retrieve after that all shipment events:
-1. Looking up a shipment with given criteria for instance the BL number.
+1. Looking up a shipment with given criteria for instance with the BL number.
 For more details please [see](tag/Shipment#operation/lookup).
 2. Extract the ID of the shipment result object.
 3. Call the [Events](tag/Shipment#operation/{id}/events) endpoint with the shipment ID as path parameter.